zhubrian/mean-reversion/README.md

 # mean-reversion

+Title:

-**Mean-reverting portfolio optimization: higher-order parametric models with regularization**
+Mean-reverting portfolio optimization: higher-order parametric models with regularization

+Abstract:

-Abstract: In this paper, we frame the problem of finding a mean-reverting portfolio from a basket of assets as maximizing the likelihood that the portfolio follows a stationary time series model.
+In this paper, we frame the problem of finding a mean-reverting portfolio from a basket of assets as maximizing the likelihood that the portfolio follows a stationary time series model.
 To this end, we develop algorithms to optimize asset weights for autoregressive models of arbitrary order for the portfolio value time series with unregularized, L1-regularized, and L2-regularized